 We serve customers in diverse industries within various regions namely, Asia Pacific, Europe, Americas and Middle East regions.
-This is supported by our office in Selangor, Malaysia and offices 11 foreign countries.
+This is supported by our offices in Malaysia and 11 foreign countries.
 For the FYE Under Review, our top three customer bases/end-user industries in each of the regions we serve are set out below: